-If you have a poorly lit bedroom or bathroom where you apply your makeup, then a lighted mirror is just what you need.
+If you have a poorly lit bedroom or bathroom where you apply your makeup, then a lighted mirror is the better choice.

 Go for a model that has warm white LED lights that have a color as close to natural daylight as possible.

-If you do choose a magnification mirror, opt for the lowest magnification possible and find a mirror type which fits the way in which you want to use it.
+If you do choose a magnification mirror, opt for the lowest magnification that works for your needs and find a mirror type that fits how you want to use it.